huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 ## Create a simple network

-Lets create a simple network
+Lets cable and create a simple network

 <img src="Images/topologyphysical.PNG">

-- Cable these 2 routers together according to the topology above
+- Cable 2 routers together according to the topology above
-- Console onto R1/R2

 - Cable R1 and the PC into the switch according to the topology

-We need to set hostnames on R1 and R2 because when we create the crypto keys later on they require that the hostname be swaped from the default
+First thing that need's to be set is the hostnames on Router1 and Router2 this is because when we create the crypto keys later on they require that the hostname be swaped from the default of "Router"

 On R1
 ```